HumanityTree/HumanityTree/README.md

 •	Geo-Location: Find services and offers nearby.
 •	Open Source & Money-Free: No hidden fees or costs.
 •	Modular and Scalable: Easily extendable with new features.
+•	The actual data, such as books, PDFs, websites, and profile pages, can be hosted for free on web servers like GitHub Pages.

 **Deutsch:**
 •	Dezentrale Datenbank: Auf IPFS aufgebaut für weltweit verfügbare, fälschungssichere Datenspeicherung.